AlloyDB vs. Cloud SQL comparison

 Cloud SQL is the original hosted solution by Google

 AlloyDB shares a lot of functionality with Cloud SQL, to the point that I personally would call it a drop-in replacement.
-Instead of focusing on all the shared things in this section, we'll focus on the all differences.
+Instead of focusing on all the shared things in this section, we’ll focus on all the differences.

 You pay for the disk utilization, not for the disk capacity.
 This means that if you delete data, you pay less.
 On Cloud SQL, you have to re-create the instance to decrease the disk capacity.

 This is the change we are most excited about, as the mental weight of Cloud SQL’s “increase only” disks is now gone.

 The smallest instance size of Cloud SQL is the

 db-f1-micro (1 shared vCPU, 0.6 GB RAM), for which you only pay about 10 EUR in the europe-west3 (Frankfurt) region per month, including the minimum disk size of 10 GBs.

 The smallest cluster size of AlloyDB is 2 vCPUs with 16 GB of RAM, and it costs about 250 EUR in europe-west3 with only 1 GB of capacity used.

 AlloyDB does not provide a Public IP connection option — it’s private only!
 But Public IP is being released in mid-December this year.